 Although many counterfeiting cases are federal, states can also prosecute for these offenses, often under more general laws against forgery, fraud or theft.

 Elements of The Offense

 Although it is illegal to pass, sell, import or even possess counterfeit currency, it is only a violation of U.S. counterfeit statutes if it is proven that the currency was held, used, or attempted to be used with the intent to defraud.
 Thus, proving fraudulent intent becomes a key element of the case.
 Intent to defraud not a required element in cases where an individual has been charged with possessing certain items used to make counterfeit instruments.

 Since fraudulent intent is required for a conviction in many instances, various arguments showing lack of intent are often successfully raised by Ft Lauderdale lawyers in counterfeit cases.

 For example, it might be argued that allegedly counterfeit bills were so obviously fake that they were created as a joke and there was never an intent to pass them as genuine.

-If you are facing criminal charges of any kind—especially ones that can carry severe penalties, such as counterfeiting—you owe it to yourself and your loved ones to seek out advice from a counterfeiting lawyer in Broward County who has worked in the criminal courts for years, and who know how to work aggressively to defend your rights.
+If you are facing criminal charges of any kind—especially ones that can carry severe penalties, such as counterfeiting—you owe it to yourself and your loved ones to seek out advice from a Ft.
+Lauderdale counterfeiting lawyer who has worked in the criminal courts for years, and who know how to work aggressively to defend your rights.

 An experienced Fort Lauderdale counterfeiting lawyer at Leifert & Leifert will know how the laws apply to the facts of your case, how to raise appropriate defenses, and can guide you through the process to work toward the best possible resolution.